 Note: while a macro program could be used to make this process a bit faster, we did the switch above manually.

-Watch below as he makes the switch, and even with taking too long to do it, ends up catching the front group that was well ahead on road bikes.
+witch, and even with taking too long to do it, ends up catching the front group that was well ahead on road bikes.

 Have You Tried It?